htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     machine to the submitting machine.
 So, as an HTCondor job migrates around the network, the file system always appears to be identical to the file system where the job was submitted.
-However, consider the case where a user’s data files are sitting on an NFS server.
-The machine running the user’s program will send all I/O over the network to the submitting machine, which in turn sends all the I/O back over the network to the NFS file server.
-Thus, all of the program’s I/O is being sent over the network twice.
+However, consider the case where a user's data files are sitting on an NFS server.
+The machine running the user's program will send all I/O over the network to the submitting machine, which in turn sends all the I/O back over the network to the NFS file server.
+Thus, all of the program's I/O is being sent over the network twice.

     If this configuration variable is ``True``, then HTCondor will attempt to read/write files directly on the executing machine